+In Europe,

-In Europe, (i) the on-going exit of the UK from the European Union; (ii) the possible exit of Scotland, Wales or Northern Ireland from the UK; (iii) the possibility that other European Union countries could hold similar referendums to the one held in the UK and/or call into question their membership of the European Union; (iv) the possibility that one or more countries that adopted the Euro as their national currency might decide, in the long term, to adopt an alternative currency; or (v) prolonged periods of uncertainty connected to these eventualities could have significant negative impacts on international markets.
+- the exit of the UK from the European Union and the on-going negotiations between the parties on a free trade agreement before the end of the transition period in December 2020; - the possible exit of Scotland, Wales or Northern Ireland from the UK; - the possibility that other European Union countries could hold similar referendums to the one held in the UK and/or call into question their membership of the European Union; - the possibility that one or more countries that adopted the Euro as their national currency might decide, in the long term, to adopt an alternative currency; or

+• prolonged periods of uncertainty connected to these eventualities, could have significant negative impacts on international markets.

 These could include greater volatility of foreign exchange and financial markets in general due to the increased uncertainty.
 Market and economic disruptions have affected, and may continue to affect, consumer confidence levels and spending, personal bankruptcy rates, levels of incurrence and default on consumer debt and home prices, among other factors.
 There can be no assurance that the market disruptions in Europe, including the increased cost of funding for certain governments and financial institutions, will not spread, nor can there be any assurance that future financial support packages will be made available or, even if provided, will be sufficient to stabilise the affected countries and markets in Europe or elsewhere.

 In recent years, credit markets worldwide have experienced periods of significant volatility including a reduction in liquidity levels, increasing costs for credit protection and a general decline in lending activity between financial institutions and in commercial lending markets worldwide.
-While the Federal Open Market Committee kept its policy Fed Funds Target Rate unchanged at the 2.25% - 2.50% range in March 2019, the U.S. Federal Reserve also announced its intention to taper its balance sheet reduction program from May to September 2019.
+More recently, many central banks have implemented monetary easing to shore up liquidity in response to the COVID-19 pandemic.
+However, the effectiveness of such measures remains to be seen.

-Dislocations, market shifts, increased volatility or instability in the global credit and financial markets have in recent years affected the availability of credit and at times led to an increase in the cost of financing.
-The Group may have difficulty accessing the financial markets, which could make it more difficult or expensive to obtain funding in the future.
+Even prior to the COVID-19 pandemic, dislocations, market shifts, increased volatility or instability in the global credit and financial markets have in recent years affected the availability of credit and at times led to an increase in the cost of financing.
+The foregoing may result in the Group experiencing difficulty in accessing the financial markets, which could make it more difficult or expensive to obtain funding in the future.
 There can be no assurance that the Group will be able to raise financing at favourable terms or at all.
 The Group may also be subject to solvency risks of its banks and of its counterparties in its financial investments and arrangements.
 These may have a material adverse impact on the operations of the Group.